lambdaclass/concrete/docs/PROOF_OBLIGATIONS_REGISTER.md

   field update.
 Source `obj.f = v` extracts to `letIn name (structSet (var name) "f" val) rest`.
 No flagship yet forces it; ring_push only mutates an array field.
-- **Multi-width PBinOp** (ROADMAP Phase 4 item 7): currently
+- **Multi-width PBinOp at non-32 widths** (ROADMAP Phase 4
-  i32 hardcoded.
-Future work will extend `PBinOp` to carry `Ty` or split into typed ops.
-Required before any u8 / u16 / i64 proof attaches.
+  item 7): the constructor is parameterized
+  (`.mod width signed` / `.bitxor width`); evalBinOp supports width 32 only.
+Adding u8 / u16 / i64 etc. is now a
+  one-case-per-width addition with no shape change.
+The flagship-forcing example for the next width hasn't landed yet.
 - **Multi-iteration while_step proofs**: today
   `ring_push_then_contains_correct` proves the
   single-iteration case.
 Future work needs an inductive